Manawatu Rugby Union: History

 In 2005, Manawatu were invited along with four other unions, reduced to three after an amalgamation of Nelson Bays and Marlborough into Tasman, to play in the first division of a restructured National Provincial Championship, initially called (for sponsorship purposes) the Air New Zealand Cup.
 It was the first time since 1988 Manawatu had fielded a team in the top grade and unlike the 1980s it was now a professional rugby competition.

 In 2009, Central Energy Trust Arena was the venue for a Highlanders home game against the Bulls from South Africa.

 Fly-half Aaron Cruden was selected for the All Blacks in 2010.
 He was the first All Black chosen whilst playing for the union since Christian Cullen in 1996.

 Manawatu hosted two matches during the 2011 Rugby World Cup.

 In 2011, a resurgent Manawatu Turbos side defeated the Wellington Lions 31–25 in Wellington.
 It was Manawatu's first competition win over Wellington in the capital, after 124 years of trying.
 Also in 2011, Manawatu scored 54 points against Waikato team at Arena Manawatu.
 The Turbos led 35–17 at halftime, eventually winning 54–20.
 This kept the Turbos unbeaten at home for the season.

 In 2012, Manawatu scored its first victory away to North Harbor.
 The win at home against Hawke's Bay made Manawatu one of the few Championship teams to beat a Premiership team.

 In 2012, Aaron Smith was selected in the All Blacks after fine performances with Manawatu and the Highlanders.
 Smith joining Aaron Cruden meant for the first time since 1986, two All Blacks came from Manawatu.

+In 2021 Manawatu appointed Andrea Jackson as Chief Executive Officer.
+Manawatu were the first top-flight union to appoint a woman in that role.